 VyprVPN background and jurisdiction

 Golden Frog GmbH, a Swiss company, owns VyprVPN.
 Fortunately, Switzerland is another good privacy jurisdiction.
 Swiss privacy laws are strong, and may be better than those of the EU.
+It is a popular location for VPN servers as well, with both ProtonVPN and NordVPN utilizing Swiss data centers.

 Golden Frog puts a lot of effort into making their VPN competitive.
 It is now officially a no-logs VPN.
 And like ExpressVPN, VyprVPN also has passed a third-party audit that verified their no-logs claims.